How to Start a Dog Training Business

 Successful dog trainers usually have extensive experience working with dogs in a variety of different capacities.
 This experience may include prior work as boarding kennel supervisors, groomers, doggie daycare operators, pet sitters, dog walkers, dog show handlers, or other related employment.
 Strong knowledge of canine behavior is critical to success in this line of work because dog trainers must be able to modify inappropriate behaviors and encourage the development of desired responses.

 While formal training is not strictly necessary, completing an apprenticeship with an established dog trainer is one of the best ways to learn the business and gain hands-on experience.
 There are also quite a few formal training programs offered through professional schools.
-Aspiring trainers can also pursue certification through the Certification Council for Professional Dog Trainers (CCPDT) or the Association of Pet Dog Trainers (APDT) certification programs.
+Additionally, aspiring trainers can also pursue certification through the Certification Council for Professional Dog Trainers (CCPDT) or the Association of Pet Dog Trainers (APDT) certification programs.

 Launching Your Business